alimate/errors-spring-boot-starter/EXPOSED-ARGS.md

 For `Unsupported Media Type`s in the Reactive stack, we only expose all supported media types as the `types` argument.

 ## Annotated Exceptions
-For exception annotate with our `@ExceptionMapping` annotation, we only expose fields or no-arg methods annotated with the `@ExposeAsArg` annotation.
+For exceptions annotated with our `@ExceptionMapping` annotation, we only expose fields or no-arg methods annotated with the `@ExposeAsArg` annotation.
 The positional argument is determined by the `value` attribute of the `ExposeAsArg`.
-Also, the named argument is the field or method name unless we provide non-blank value for the `name` attribute.
+Also, the named argument is the field or method name unless we provide a non-blank value using the `name` attribute.

 For example, for the following exception:
 ```java